-CHEMISTRY 203: General Chemistry III (3 credit units/35 clock hours)
+CHEMISTRY 203: General Chemistry III (3 credit units)

-CHEMISTRY 203 course concludes the General Chemistry course focused on the principles underlying all of chemistry with applications illustrating these principles.
+CHEMISTRY 203 courses concludes the General Chemistry course focused on the principles underlying all of chemistry with applications illustrating these principles.
 This course is a descriptive course in inorganic and organic chemistry.
 Basic laws and chemical calculations are stressed with an emphasis on theory and technique of qualitative analysis.
 Organic chemistry includes the exploration of the principles underlying the chemistry of living systems providing an introduction to the chemistry of bioenergetics, metabolism, biosynthesis, and molecular physiology.
 The laboratory portion of the course will introduce students to the methods used in modern chemical synthesis and measurement.

 CHEMISTRY 203 will emphasize extensively the chemistry of the elements and expand on the properties of solutions, pertinent in formulation chemistry.
 Prerequisites: Chemistry 160

-CHEMISTRY 203 L: General Chemistry III - Laboratory (1 credit units/ 30 clock hours)
+CHEMISTRY 203 L: General Chemistry III - Laboratory (1 credit unit)